 Screenshots from my eBay account

-The second place to find your limits is the Overview page of your seller hub.
+The second place to find your selling limits is the Overview page of your seller hub.
 I prefer to work with the new seller hub as it is much more pleasant on the eyes and easy to navigate.
 It will look like this:

 If you are new to the Seller Hub and just opted in for the first time, there’s a chance you won’t find it straight away.
 In that case, go to customize on either the top right corner or the bottom of the page and click on the Monthly selling limits.

-How to increase my selling limits?
+How to increase my eBay seller limits?

-Requesting to increase your limits will send you to a phone number and ask you to contact eBay about your selling limits.
+Requesting to increase your limits will direct you to a phone number and ask you to contact eBay about your selling limits.
 There is no known and proved method by which you can increase these limits without the phone call.
 This is how it will look:

 During that call, you will be asked to give some personal & business information about you and your store, like your email address, business address, what kind of items are you selling and where do you get them from among other questions.
 They are basically trying to verify what they want to be sure of.
 However, if you haven’t produced your first sale, or yet to reach that initial limit, there’s a good chance you will be denied.
 Worry not, despite what some would think, nothing stops you from calling again after a day or two.